indiepopart/spring-graphql-react/README.md

 ```

-Add the audience, clientId, issuer and clientSecret to the `.env` file in the project root folder:
+Add the audience, clientId, issuer and clientSecret to an `.env` file in the server root folder:

 ```shell
 export SPRING_NEO4J_AUTHENTICATION_PASSWORD=verysecret